MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 ## Blob deletion

 The most important user-facing new feature is optional blob deletion.
-The uploader of a blob can optionally indicate a blob is "deletable".
+The uploader of a blob can optionally indicate that a blob is "deletable".
 This information is stored in the Sui blob metadata object, and is also included in the event denoting when the blob is certified.
 Subsequently, the owner of the Sui blob metadata object can "delete" it.
 As a result storage for the remaining period is reclaimed and can be used by subsequent blob storage operations.